 My first version had a bevel gear box, which is quickly built, but has some disadvantages in regards to rotational speed of the drum and durability.
 Therefore I made a second version with a worm gear box.
 The necessary precise position of the gears is no problem with printed parts.
 I even went one step further and designed the entire center part new.
 This is now simply clipped in instead of the original center part.
 This makes the conversion easy even for not so skilled hobbyists.

-The printed parts can be ordered at Shapeways at the Webshop of AT modellbau.
-A list of the required printed parts and also all other parts is a the bottom.
+The printed parts could be ordered at Shapeways at the Webshop of AT modellbau.
+Shapeways went bankrupt in July 2024.
+Therefore the printed parts are currently not available, until I find an alternative.

 Warning: For enlarging the bore of the worm gear a lathe is absolutely necessary because this cannot be made reliably centric on a drill press.